reposense/RepoSense/docs/UserGuide.md

   Example:`-since 21/10/2017`
 * **`-formats LIST_OF_FORMATS`**: A space-separated list of file extensions that should be included in the analysis.
 Default: `adoc cs css fxml gradle html java js json jsp md py tag xml`<br>
   Example:`-formats css fxml gradle`
-* **`--ignore-standalone-config`**: A flag to ignore the standalone config file in the repo (`-isac` as alias).
+* **`-isac/--ignore-standalone-config`**: A flag to ignore the standalone config file in the repo (`-isac` as alias).
 This flag will not overwrite the `Ignore standalone config` field in the csv config file.
 Default: the standalone config file is not ignored.<br>
   Example:`--ignore-standalone-config` or `-isac`

 Here's an example of a command using all parameters:<br>